tanguix/env/README.md

 # find the inet value under 'wlp39s0', usually the last one
 >> ifconfig
 >> ip addr

+# more straightforward way of checking the address
+>> ifconfig | grep "inet "
 ```

 &#x23f5; *Setup Static IP or DHCP*